• A Signal Separation View of Classification (Ryan O’Dowd, CGU)

 Estella 1021 (Emmy Noether Room), Pomona College Claremont, CA, United States

-Title: Controlling the unmanageable: insight into control methods for biological systems Abstract: When formulating a model for a biological system, often we want to use the model to understand the […]
+Title: Controlling the unmanageable: insight into control methods for biological systems Abstract: When formulating a model for a biological system, often we want to use the model to understand the implications of management options and how to optimize the implementation.
+There are various methods for implementing management through control theory, ranging from basic, optimal control, […]

 • Dagan Karp (Harvey Mudd College)